Salonianand-jpg/Operational-SLA-Monitoring-Data-Analysis/README.md

 Finance (55.7%) and Procurement (55.2%) showed highest breach exposure

-Indicates systemic operational delays rather than isolated department issue
+Suggests the issue is organization-wide rather than limited to one department

 🛠 Analysis Approach